aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 - **AWS Cloud9 IDE** AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
 - **AWS Secrets Manager , AWS Key Management Service:** AWS Secrets Manager helps you manage, retrieve database credentials and AWS Key Management Service to encrypt the database cluster.
 - **AWS Identity and Access Management - IAM Roles:** IAM Roles defined with a set of permissions, allowing them to perform actions on AWS resources deployed in this guidance.
-- **Amazon S3 Bucket:**Amazon Simple Storage Service (Amazon S3) is an object storage service to store and retrieve any amount of data at any time, from anywhere.
+- **Amazon S3 Bucket:**Amazon Simple Storage Service (Amazon S3) is an object storage service to store and retrieve any data at any time, from anywhere.
 - **[Optional] - You can see the detailed output in the AWS CloudFormation Stack `rag-chabots` using below AWS CLI command.**

     ```